RhetTbull/osxphotos/README.md

 ```

 - ```keywords```: list of one or more keywords.
 Returns only photos containing the keyword(s).
 If more than one keyword is provided finds photos matching any of the keywords (e.g. treated as "or")
 - ```uuid```: list of one or more uuids.
-Returns only photos whos UUID matches.
-Note: The UUID is the universally unique identifier that the Photos database uses to identify each photo.
+Returns only photos whos UUID matches.  **Note**: The UUID is the universally unique identifier that the Photos database uses to identify each photo.
 You shouldn't normally need to use this but it is a way to access a specific photo if you know the UUID.
 If more than more uuid is provided, returns photos that match any of the uuids (e.g. treated as "or")
 - ```persons```: list of one or more persons.
 Returns only photos containing the person(s).
 If more than one person provided, returns photos that match any of the persons (e.g. treated as "or")
 - ```albums```: list of one or more album names.
 Returns only photos contained in the album(s).
 If more than one album name is provided, returns photos contained in any of the albums (.e.g. treated as "or")